Night temperatures below freezing point in J&K, Ladakh

-Srinagar, Feb 2: Night temperatures in J&K and Ladakh remained below the freezing point on Wednesday as the India Meteorological Department (IMD) forecast light rain/snow beginning on Thursday.
+Srinagar: Night temperatures in J&K and Ladakh remained below the freezing point on Wednesday as the India Meteorological Department (IMD) forecast light rain,snow beginning on Thursday.

 An official of the IMD said the minimum temperatures in J&K and Ladakh remained below the freezing point on Wednesday while light rain/snow is likely to occur in the two UTs beginning Thursday.